Corpus Christi in Cusco: A Festival so full of History that you need read this in order to know why you can´t miss it!

 Keep in mind during the Festival of Corpus Christi:

-- The day of Corpus Christi is a national holiday in Peru.
+- The day of Corpus Christi is a banking holiday in Cusco.
 If you are planning to pick up your laundry or need to go shopping: small shops are very likely to be closed!

 - It will get crowed in the Streets of Cusco!
 Please make sure to watch your belongings in the crowds and don´t take valuable items with you – this way you will have a relaxed experience of the beautiful folkloric festival!